 - Why: Because being open and talking about these issues helps to normalize them and shows others in similar situations that they are not alone.

-- One-on-one coaching: Kari Sulenes, our in-house psychologist, provides confidential one-on-one coaching for employees who want to discuss and work through the challenges they face, both in and outside the workplace.
+- One-on-one coaching: Kari Sulenes, our Independent Director of Leadership, provides confidential one-on-one coaching for employees who want to discuss and work through the challenges they face, both in and outside the workplace.

 - Why: Because talking through your personal issues with a trained professional can help you understand yourself in new ways and see your challenges from a different perspective.